 Children can experience this as well.
-It happens when they get overwhelmed by those big emotions and lose their connection with their body and breath.
-It happens when they spend too much time sitting in a classroom or staring at an iPad, and not enough time moving their bodies.
-It happens then they are overscheduled with countless activities that leave them little or no time for free play.
+It happens when they get overwhelmed and stressed by those big emotions and lose their connection with their body and breath.
+It can happen during times of uncertainty or big change.
 And it happens when they don’t spend enough time outside exploring nature.

 Sometimes children need to touch the Earth, to hold a piece of it in their hands, in order to remember that they are a part of it, and to feel connected to it.
 When we help children to feel grounded, we are reminding them to return to their physical body, to pay attention to their breath, to recognize and remember that they are a part of the Earth, and that they are connected to everyone and everything on the planet.

 Here is a simple and fun activity that you can do with your children to help them feel grounded, whether you are a parent, school teacher, therapist, children’s yoga teacher or anyone working with kids in some manner.

 - Take your children outside to hunt for a special rock.
 This can be any kind of rock they are drawn to, as long as it isn’t too heavy and can fit in the palm of their hand.